A perfect balance of textures and flavors, this sweet potato salad features shaved Brussels sprouts, roasted sweet potatoes, pecans, and Gouda cheese.

 - Sharp cheddar or aged Gouda cheese (optional)

 - Wash and dice the sweet potatoes.
 In a bowl, combine the potatoes with 1 1/2 tablespoons olive oil, 1/2 teaspoon kosher salt, and fresh ground pepper; mix to combine.
 Roast for about 25 to 30 minutes until tender.

 - Meanwhile, shred the Brussels sprouts by slicing them into very thin slices, starting from the end of each head.
 Cut the cheese into small slices (if using).

-- Make the dressing: in a small canning jar or bowl, combine ⅓ cup olive oil, ¼ cup balsamic vinegar, ¼ teaspoon kosher salt, and fresh ground pepper.
+- Make the dressing: in a medium bowl, whisk together 6 tablespoons olive oil, balsamic vinegar, ¼ teaspoon kosher salt, and fresh ground pepper.
 Place the top on the jar and shake vigorously to combine (or whisk vigorously in the bowl).

 - To serve, place Brussels sprouts shavings on a plate, then top with potatoes, cheese, pecan pieces, and dressing.

 About the Authors

 Sonja Overhiser is author of Pretty Simple Cooking, named one of the best healthy cookbooks of 2018.
 She’s host of the food podcast Small Bites and founder of the food blog A Couple Cooks.
 Featured from the TODAY Show to Bon Appetit, Sonja seeks to inspire adventurous eating to make the world a better place one bite at a time.

 Alex Overhiser is an acclaimed food photographer and author based in Indianapolis.
 He’s host of the food podcast Small Bites and founder of the recipe website A Couple Cooks.
 Featured from the TODAY Show to Bon Appetit, Alex is author of Pretty Simple Cooking, named one of the best vegetarian cookbooks by Epicurious.